 SEStran presented at the Scottish Transport Awards and Research conference in December 2020 on a project from 2019.
 TravelVU captured data and preferred behaviours from a sample of users in Edinburgh in March and April 2019.
-The project illustrated the need for holistic thinking for planning around transport, education, health, and leisure though further research is required throughout the region as a whole.
-The paper and presentation was awarded 'Best Paper by a Young Professional' by the conference board.
+The project illustrated the need for holistic thinking for planning around transport, education, health, and leisure though further research is required throughout the region.
+The paper and presentation were awarded 'Best Paper by a Young Professional' by the conference board.